PennLINC/FlywheelTools/Paper.md

 users are able to package their own software in a gear and use it for running analysis workflows on their Flywheel data, via the web UI or SDK.
-The complexity and frequency of the task suggests whether to accomplish a task using the web UI, programmatically using the SDK, or by wrapping it as a workflow into a gear (Figure \ref{complexityfrequency}).
-Gears can take existing Flywheel data, such as images or file attachments, as inputs to the workflow, and can be created with clickable configuration options.
+The complexity and frequency of the task suggests whether to accomplish a task using the web UI, programmatically using the SDK, or by wrapping it as a workflow into a gear.
+Gears can consume existing Flywheel data, such as images or file attachments, as inputs to the workflow, and can be created with clickable configuration options.
 Once a workflow has completed running, Flywheel collects any files remaining in the container's pre-defined output directory and attaches them to a resulting analysis object.
-The resultant files of a gear (such as an HTML report or tabulated data) can be viewed on the Flywheel UI, downloaded to disk for further data sharing or analysis, or be used as input to a subsequent gear themselves.
+The resultant files of a gear (such as an HTML report or tabulated data) can be viewed on the Flywheel UI, downloaded to disk for further data sharing or analysis, or be used as input to a subsequent gear.

 # Results

 Flywheel Tools is implemented using the Flywheel SDK to enable easy inspection, curation, validation, and audit of Flywheel data through a handful of user-friendly gears and command-line interfaces.

-The first module of the package is called `fw-heudiconv`, and is largely inspired by the popular HeuDiConv Python package [^1]. `fw-heudiconv` is a multi-part toolbox for reprodicible curation of neuroimaging data into BIDS on Flywheel.
+The first module of the package is called `fw-heudiconv`, and is largely inspired by the popular HeuDiConv Python package. `fw-heudiconv` is a multi-part toolbox for reprodicible curation of neuroimaging data into BIDS on Flywheel.
 The second module, `flaudit`, is a tool for accomplishing a complete audit of a Flywheel project, giving users a broad overview of the key elements